 Web Analytics

 In this blog post, I’ll explain the essentials of vocal compression, how it works, and some of the best settings for your compressor plugin.
-I will also highlight some of my favorite and best vocal compression plugins and techniques to help you achieve that professional vocal sound.
+I will also highlight some of my favorite vocal compression plugins and techniques to help you achieve a professional vocal sound.

 Understanding Vocal Compression